Event: College Goal Sunday

 What students should bring (download the PDF)

 Students should attend College Goal Sunday with their parent(s) or guardian(s), and parents’ should bring completed 2018 IRS 1040 tax returns, W-2 Forms and other 2018 income and benefits information.
 Students who worked last year should bring their income information as well.
 Students 24 years of age or older may attend alone and bring their own completed 2018 IRS 1040 tax return, W-2 Form or other 2018 income and benefits information.

 Students and parents are encouraged to apply for their U.S. Department of Education FSA IDs at fsaid.ed.gov before coming to the event.
 Volunteers will walk through the online form line-by-line and answer families’ individual questions as needed.

 Attendees may win educational prizes

-At College Goal Sunday, in addition to help filing the FAFSA, students may also win a $1,000 scholarship!
-Five scholarships are available and students who attend any of the College Goal Sunday sites and submit a completed evaluation form will automatically be entered in a drawing for one of the $1,000 scholarships.
-The winners will be notified in December and prizes will be sent directly to the higher education institution selected by the winning students.
+Students may also win one of five $1,000 scholarships.
+Students who attend any of the College Goal Sunday sites and submit a completed evaluation form will automatically be entered in a drawing for a $1,000 scholarship.
+The winners will be notified in March, and prizes will be sent directly to the higher education institutions selected by the winning students.

 21st Century Scholars benefit